The zumba dance craze might not be for everyone. Here’s a look at my experience.

 That was great!
-It was fun, enjoyable and I relatively painless. so I moved on to the next.
+It was fun, enjoyable and relatively painless, so I moved on to the next.

-The problem with this video is that there is no talk through, you just have to kind of watch and do.
+The problem with this video is that there is no talk through, you just have to kind of watch and do it.
 There was hopping and skipping and energy and I had no idea what I was doing.
 Overwhelmed and frustrated, I asked Google to stop the video.

 Time for something else.